pete-livermore/habit-challenge-tracker/README.md

 Once registered, a new user will land on their dashboard page, which initially will just show current events
 ![alt text](https://res.cloudinary.com/di7ndofao/image/upload/v1648046654/Habit_tracker_app/Screenshot_2022-03-23_at_14.43.58_ndrr6n.png "New user dashboard")

+# Viewing an event
 Clicking on an event card will take the user to an event page, where they can see the description, other members, likes and comments
 ![alt text](https://res.cloudinary.com/di7ndofao/image/upload/v1648046818/Habit_tracker_app/Screenshot_2022-03-23_at_14.44.31_vexbhr.png "event page")

+# Joining an event
 Clicking "join event" will add the user to the event, giving them the ability to like and comment, and post their daily completions.
 Users can only join events that haven't yet started.
 ![alt text](https://res.cloudinary.com/di7ndofao/image/upload/v1648046818/Habit_tracker_app/Screenshot_2022-03-23_at_14.44.42_lv09kp.png "Join event")